thewtex/thesis/strain_estimation/strain_estimation.rst

   and the direction orthogonal is the *lateral direction*.

-In conventional ultrasound imaging, a B-Mode image is formed by repeatedly changing the location the A-line is sent into the tissue.
-In a linear array, the spacing of the A-lines is determined by the transducer element spatial density.
+In conventional ultrasound imaging, a B-Mode image is formed by repeatedly changing the location of the ultrasound beam sent into the tissue.
+In a linear array, the spacing of the A-lines is determined by the transducer element spatial density or pitch.
 This direction which is orthogonal to the axial direction is the *lateral direction*.
-In the carotid images shown in this work, the lateral direction corresponds to the horizontal direction.
+In the carotid images shown in this work, the lateral direction corresponds to the horizontal direction in the B-mode image.
 Resolution in this direction is not directly determined by the excitation frequency as it is in the axial direction, but by the beam width.
 As a consequence, resolution in this direction is much lower [Hansen2010]_.
 Also, shifts do not depend on sound speed assumptions; they are statically determined by the geometry of the transducer.
-In an *in vivo* carotid image used in this study, for example, the number of samples in a 40×40 mm image in the axial direction is 2076 in the axial direction and 244 in the lateral direction.
+In *in vivo* carotid images used in this study, for example, the number of samples in a 40×40 mm image in the axial direction is 2076 in the axial direction and 244 in the lateral direction.
 This near ten-fold disparity in the resolution is associated with the difficulty in calculating lateral strains.
-The majority of the literature has focused on axial strains because the lateral strains do exhibit a useable signal-to-noise ratio.
-Only recently algorithmic improvements, regularization such as those described in Chapter 3 or other improvements described in Chapters 4 and 9.
+The majority of the literature has focused on axial strains because the lateral strains do not exhibit a useable signal-to-noise ratio.
+Only until recently have algorithmic improvements, such as regularization described in Chapter 3 or other improvements described in Chapters 4 and 9, enabled the use of the lateral strain component.

 *Shear strain* in ultrasound strain imaging usually refers to the strain between the axial and lateral directions.
-Since displacement estimates in the axial direction are higher quality than those in the lateral directions, some have only calculated the derivative of displacement in the axial direction with respect to the lateral direction and called this *axial shear* [Thitaikumar2008a]_.
+Since displacement estimates in the axial direction are of higher quality than those in the lateral directions, some have only calculated the derivative of displacement in the axial direction with respect to the lateral direction and called this *axial shear* [Thitaikumar2008a]_.

 Of course, while axial, lateral, and shear strain provide all components of a 2D strain tensor, physical tissues are 3D.
-The number of independent components in a symmetric, second-rank tensor are
+The number of independent components in a symmetric, second-rank tensor is:

 .. math:: n_c = D \frac{D+1}{2}

 .. epigraph::

-  There are six components in the 3D strain tensor; two addition shear strain components and one additional normal strain component.
+  Note that there are six components in the 3D strain tensor; two addition shear strain components and one additional normal strain component.
 While there is on-going research to obtain these components, there are a number of technological limitations at this time that prevent full population of the strain tensor with